 \section{Derivation of the effective Hamiltonian for $N=5$ ATMG}

-In this section, we derive the effective Hamiltonian of alternating twist pentalayer graphene (AT5G) at the two moir\'{e} Dirac points $\bar{K}$ and $\bar{K}'$.
-Three Dirac cones labelled by $v_{0}$, $v_{1}$ and $v_{2}$ exist near $\bar{K}$ as shown in Fig.~\ref{fig:fig8}(a), thus the size of the perturbation matrix $V_{\bar{K}}$ is $3\times3$.
+In this Appendix, we derive the effective Hamiltonian of alternating twist pentalayer graphene (AT5G) at the two moir\'{e} Dirac points $\bar{K}$ and $\bar{K}'$.
+Three Dirac cones labeled by $v_{0}$, $v_{1}$, and $v_{2}$ exist near $\bar{K}$ as shown in Fig.~\ref{fig:fig8}(a), thus the size of the perturbation matrix $V_{\bar{K}}$ is $3\times3$.
 Using Eq.~(\ref{eq:Psi_r}), we obtain the following normalized wave functions $\Psi_{r, \lambda}$ near $\bar{K}$ in our first shell model: